 ^{} These financial highlights have been calculated using a methodology in accordance with U.S. GAAP.
-The total return and ratios to average net assets have been presented on an annualized basis and were calculated on a weighted average basis.
+The total return has not been presented on an annualized basis.
+Operating expenses ratios to average net assets were presented on an annual basis and were calculated on a weighted average basis.

-The Investment Partnership's turnover ratios were 0% and 0% for the years ended December 31, 2014 and 2013, respectively.
+The Investment Partnership's turnover ratios were 0% and 0% for the three months ended March 31, 2015 and 2014, respectively.